 Subsequent to initial review and approval, the responsible IRBs/ECs will review the protocol at least annually.
 The Investigators will make safety and progress reports to the IRBs/ECs at least annually, and within three months of study termination or completion.
 These reports will include the total number of participants enrolled in the study, the number of participants who completed the study, all changes in the research activity, and all unanticipated problems involving risks to human subjects or others.
-In addition, all open DSMB reports will be provided to the IRBs/ECs.
 Study sites will submit documentation of continuing review to the DAIDS Protocol Registration Office, in accordance with the current DAIDS Protocol Registration Policy and Procedure Manual.